top of page

 story

-Founded by Dr. Enkeshi El-Amin, a local sociologist studying race, place, and Black Communities, The Bottom was named after the Black neighborhood in East Knoxville that was demolished in the 1950s by urban renewal and institutionalized racism.
-Rooted in community interviews and archival research, her work uncovered a resounding feeling of displacement and loss of space amongst Knoxville’s black elders and youth.
-Dr. El-Amin wanted to do more than just conduct a study, she wanted to make an impact, and thus the idea of The Bottom had begun to form.
+Founded by Dr. Enkeshi El-Amin, a local sociologist studying race, place, and Black Communities, The Bottom was named after the first Black neighborhood in Knoxville that was demolished by urban renewal and institutionalized racism in the 1950s.
+El-Amin conducted interviews and archival research and found resounding feelings of displacement and loss of place amongst Knoxville’s Black elders and youth.
+She wanted to do more than just conduct a study, she wanted to make an impact, and thus the idea of The Bottom began to take form.

-Dr. El-Amin’s efforts joined those of other black women in Knoxville who also sought to do meaningful work.
-Today, The Bottom stands as a collective working to reclaim and reimagine black space in Knoxville.
-What initially started with a youth sewing and entrepreneurial program in 2019, has grown into a hub of black culture and togetherness.
-With the support of our community, our center has grown to include, a tea room, podcast studio, expanded sewing studio, and black empowerment bookstore.
-With the belief that Blackness is neither essentialist nor static, but relational, dynamic and changeable, The Bottom stands as a multi-use place to foster change and provide comfort.
-The Bottom is the place to get plugged into the local black community, whether you're local or new to town.
+Dr. El-Amin’s efforts joined those of Brandi Augustus, Pumpkin Starr, and Ty Murray of Black Mama’s Bail Out along with Jazmin Witherspoon and other Black women in Knoxville who also sought to do meaningful work.
+Today, The Bottom stands as a collective working to reclaim and reimagine Black space in Knoxville.
+What initially started with a youth sewing and entrepreneurial program in 2019, has grown into a hub of Black culture and togetherness.
+With the support of our community, our space has grown to include a tea room, podcast studio, expanded sewing studio, and bookstore.
+With the belief that Blackness is neither essentialist nor static, but relational, dynamic and changeable, The Bottom stands as a multi-use place to foster change and provide a sense of Black safety.
+The Bottom welcomes locals and newcomers to town.

 our